 Backyard trampolines are becoming more and more of a fixture in neighborhoods.
-Even though they can be an immense source of fun for kids and parents alike, the liability that a homeowner is exposed to with their presence can also expose homeowners to a tremendous amount of risk.
+Even though they can be an immense source of fun for kids and parents alike, their presence can also expose homeowners to a tremendous amount of risk.

 There are many things that a homeowner should consider before they purchase a backyard trampoline.
-Making sure that these things are considered prior to purchase can limit their legal risk should something go wrong.
+Making these considerations prior to purchase and taking these precautions can limit liability should something go wrong.

 Your Backyard Trampoline and Your Homeowner’s Insurance

 The risks of owning a backyard trampoline can be astronomical.
 Because of this, the presence of one on your property can have a substantial effect on your homeowner’s policy.
 In many cases, homeowner’s insurance agencies will not insure a property with a backyard trampoline.

-When seeing people on a trampoline, you mostly see groups of people jumping in concert.
+When seeing people on a trampoline, you mostly see groups of people jumping together.
 From a fun perspective, this might look like the best way to enjoy the trampoline.
 From a liability perspective, however, this is the worst thing you could do.

-The amount of injury risk that a person is exposed to when two people are jumping instead of one is ten times more increased.
-Trampoline collisions can cause significant orthopedic damage and expose homeowners to incredible risk in addition to the liability that just having a trampoline in the backyard does on its own.
+The risk of personal injury is ten times higher when two people are jumping instead of one.
+Trampoline collisions can cause significant orthopedic damage and expose homeowners to incredible risk in addition to the liability of having a trampoline in the backyard.
 When the trampoline is in use, it is best for one person to jump at a time, and the others cheer them on from the perimeter.

 Don’t Be an Acrobat

-When jumping on a trampoline, the first thing you might want to do is to try out the flip that you might have seen on a YouTube video.
-On a trampoline that is in a backyard, however, this is not something you should do.
+When jumping on a trampoline, you might want to try out that flip you saw in a YouTube video.
+On a backyard trampoline, however, this is not something you should do.
 Flips and somersaults are one of the leading causes of cervical injuries from trampoline usage, and can cause significant lifelong injuries.
 If you’d like to do flips and somersaults, these are best done at a commercial gymnasium, where you’ll find the proper equipment and staff support to avoid a big injury from a tragic mistake.

 A huge issue to consider is attractive nuisance.
 When a potentially dangerous condition that would be likely to attract children exists on a property, the doctrine of attractive nuisance can come into play.
 The property owner should reasonably expect that the condition will draw children in but could also lead to injury.
-For example, playground equipment or a pool is present on a homeowner’s property, and people sneak onto the property to use the equipment.
-Even though the person may not have been given permission to use the trampoline, the homeowner can still be liable.
+For example, playground equipment or a pool is present on a homeowner’s property, and children sneak onto the property to use the equipment.
+Even though they may not have been given permission to use the trampoline, the homeowner can still be liable for injuries.
 It is important to take all precautions to ensure that the trampoline is in a closed and locked area and that access to the area is restricted.
 No entry point (i.e. ladder) should be left next to the trampoline that would allow young children to access the equipment unsupervised.
-Taking these precautions will ensure that the homeowner has the least amount of exposure to risk.
+Taking these precautions will lower the homeowner’s potential liability as much as possible.

 Contact a Premises Liability Attorney for Legal Advice

-In any case, consulting a San Antonio premises liability lawyer is a great idea before making a trampoline purchase.
-An experienced attorney can give you valuable information on how a trampoline on your property, as well as provide the steps you need to take to protect your main asset: your home.
+In any case, consulting a San Antonio premises liability lawyer before purchasing a trampoline is a great idea.
+An experienced attorney can give you valuable information on the risks of having a trampoline on your property, as well as provide the steps you need to take to protect your main asset: your home.
 Contact the Villarreal & Begum Law Firm today for a consultation and let us work for you.